VysotskiVadim/VysotskiVadim.blog/_drafts/generic-programming-2.markdown

 Integer dangerResult = (Integer) unsafeMax(first, second);
 ```

-The main issue in given example is **unsafe** type cast.
+The main issue when generics isn't presented in language is **unsafe** type cast.
 Every time you call `max` function you have to cast result back,
 i.e. it's a chance to make a mistake which you'll find in run time.
 It's not why people select strongly typed language.
+Another issue it that when you cast `integer` to `Comparable` boxing happens.

-When you work with reference types JVM doesn't really cares about object type.
+So you can work only with reference types.

+Oracle's engineers decided to implement generics like complier feature, Java runtime knows nothing about generics.
+All type checks are made at compile time, and at Bytecode level all generics types became `Object`.

+*If you feel terrified when you see Java Bytecode, learn it in 47 minutes on [youtube](https://www.youtube.com/watch?v=e2zmmkc5xI0).*
 ```javabytecode
 L0
  ICONST_5